adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-first-context-test-en_US.md

 end
 ```

 As you can see we have tons of new things here to understand.
 For now lets focus on fixing this test.
-By starting our Super Store project we can spot that the root page (/) has a "Listing Products" heading.
+By starting our Super Store project, we can spot that the root page (/) has a "Listing Products" heading.
 Let's update our test and run `mix test again`.

 ```diff
 test "GET /", %{conn: conn} do